juliendenize/eztorch/docs/source/get_started/structure.md

 The `modules/` folder contains layers or modules for your models that accomplish a specific action.

-It could be gathering tensors, splitting batch normalization layers in parts, ...
+It could be gathering tensors, or splitting batch normalization layers in parts, ...

 #### Siamese